AlexanderJamesBecoy/cluttered-environment-navigator/README.md

 INIT_POSITION = [x_i, y_i]
 END_POSITION = [x_f, y_f]
 ```
+There are other parameters you can tune in the run files, their usage are described with comments next to them.

 Replace x_i, y_i, x_f and y_f for the given coordinates respectively.
 **WARNING**: The values has to be within the house.